 Before arriving here, I worked in the automotive industry for 20 years.
 Beginning in entry level positions, I gradually learned the ropes of HR via a series of administrative, technical, and managerial roles.
 While balancing business responsibilities and global needs can be challenging, I’ve found that my ability to remain relatable and authentic has been a great help along the way.

 I have a track record of working with organizations to prepare our talent to fill key roles through succession planning, creating mentoring partnerships for women in business, and developing leaders with diverse backgrounds and experiences.
 I expect to continue with those important initiatives—and a whole lot more—here at Panasonic Avionics.

-I hold a Bachelor of Business Administration from Cleary University, and have completed Executive Education courses at the University of Michigan’s School of Business.
-I hold various training and leadership certifications , including Hogan assessments and Lominger competencies.
+I hold a bachelor’s degree in business administration from Cleary University, and I’ve completed Executive Education courses at the University of Michigan’s School of Business.
+I hold various training and leadership certifications, including Hogan assessments and Lominger competencies.
 I’m also a certified Facilitator and Master Trainer in Frontline Supervisory Leadership Skills and an active member of the Society for Human Resource Management.

 Outside of work, my husband Mark and I are parents to our furry baby Sasha Rose, our Chinese Shar-Pei and we enjoy travel, especially in Kauai, Hawaii, our favorite vacation spot.